A biomass boiler may not be an obvious choice for every household, but in many scenarios it offers a great renewable and sustainable heating solution.

 - Automation: How much work will the user have to do to keep it working?

 - Fuel loading: All but fully automated systems need manual loading with fuel.
-The size of the hopper or combustion chamber will determine how often the owner has to load it.
+The size of the hopper will determine how often the owner has to load it

-If a boiler is needed then choose the preferred fuel first.
-Economically there is little justification for a log boiler, unless you have an abundance of free or low-cost fuel available.
+Economically there is little justification for a log boiler, unless you have an abundance of free fuel available, even then one has to remember that lighting and loading a log boiler is a ‘lifestyle choice’.

 Biomass Boiler Maintenance Requirements